Rosie Hackett: Legacy

-In the 1970s, Walter McFarlane (then branch secretary of the ITGWU) awarded an honorary badge for Hackett's fifty years contribution to the union.
+In the 1970s, Walter McFarlane (then branch secretary of the ITGWU) awarded an honorary badge for Hackett's sixty years contribution to the union.

 Hackett was never married and lived in Fairview with her brother Tommy until her death in 1976.
 She was buried at St Paul's plot, in Glasnevin cemetery next to her mother Roseanna née Dunne and stepfather Patrick Gray.
 At her burial, she was honoured with a military salute and her coffin was covered with the Irish flag.

-After her passing on 4 July 1976, her legacy was remembered in the union's newspaper, a tale of the strife of Rosie together with the rest of Dublin's working class, for which she fought to change.
+She died on 4 July 1976.

 In May 2014, the Rosie Hackett Bridge was officially opened by the Lord Mayor of Dublin.
 The Hackett Bridge Campaign had begun in October 2012 – led by three women Angelina Cox (an active member of Labour Youth), Jeni Gartland and Lisa Connell.
 The final shortlist of contending names for the new bridge (and their awarded voting points) had been Rosie Hackett (192 points), Kay Mills (176), Willie Bermingham (167), Bram Stoker (92), Frank Duff (80 points).

+Áine Uí Fhoghlú wrote a poem- "Droichead" (Bridge) in the Irish language commemorating Rosie Hackett.

 In April 2015 a plaque was unveiled on Foley Street by the North Inner City Folklore Project to commemorate the women of the Irish Citizen Army.
 The plaque lists Rosie Hackett as a member of the St.Stephens Green/College of Surgeons garrison during the 1916 Easter Rising.